Effective marketing automation is a key part of a successful omnichannel customer engagement strategy.

 Tip: download our omnichannel marketing automation guide for a detailed look at more examples and use cases.

-Optimize your customer engagement strategy
+Optimize your omnichannel customer engagement

 Even with omnichannel marketing automation, marketers need to continually test, measure, and learn to optimize their strategies and continually improve the customer experiences they deliver.